DengWen0425/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-labs and project from the course  Artificial-Intelligence, 2019, fall.
+labs and project from the course  Artificial-Intelligence, fall, 2019.